Key takeaways

 Start to capitalise on the time you have and get a whole lot more done.

-The problem is many people confuse moving with progress.
+The problem is that many people confuse moving with progress.

-Just because you’re doing a lot doesn’t mean you’re getting a lot done – I found many people just seem to be running in the same place.
+Just because you’re doing a lot doesn’t mean you’re getting a lot done – I found many people seem to be running in place.

-Another way of looking at time was brought home to me in 2022 and that is that life is short.
+Another way of looking at time was brought home to me in the couple of years I was locked down in Melbourne during the pandemic.

 On some level, most of us know that life is short, but 2022 taught us and solidified the fact that we don’t get a second chance and the importance of truly appreciating what and who we have in our lives whilst living to the fullest.